-Two predominant definitions for autonomy and agency emerged (see Table \ref{Articleoverview}): On the one hand, autonomy was mainly defined based on self-determination theory, in which the need for autonomy is defined as the experience of willingness and volition as well as the sense of integrity when actions, feelings or thoughts are authentic and self-endorsed \cite{vansteenkiste2020basic}.
-Sense of agency, on the other hand, was defined as a feeling of sense of control over own actions and the resulting consequences \cite{haggard2017sense}.
-In four cases, alternative definitions were employed.
-In one instance, the definition proposed by Beauchamp and Childress was employed, which emphasises the element of free choice \cite{beauchamp1994principles}.
-In the remaining three cases, the definition of autonomy was contingent upon the specific context: In the context of care, the concept of relational autonomy was employed, which is defined as the ability to make decisions through input and support from outside sources \cite{coghlan2021}.
-In a work and industrial context, the study by Nikolova et al. translates autonomy to the freedom to judge and determine how to work, while Serholt et al. defined autonomy in an educational setting as the tutor's ability to handle their role without external help \cite{nikolova2024, serholt2022}.
-Four articles gave no definitions for either autonomy or agency (see Table \ref{Articleoverview}).
+Two predominant definitions emerged (see Table \ref{Articleoverview}).
+Human autonomy was most often defined within self-determination theory as a basic psychological need—an experience of willingness, volition, and integrity when actions, feelings, or thoughts are authentic and self-endorsed \cite{vansteenkiste2020basic, ryan2000self}.
+Sense of agency was predominantly defined as the feeling of control over one's own actions and their consequences \cite{haggard2017sense, frith2014action, moretto2011experience}.
+In four cases, alternative definitions of human autonomy were used.
+One employed the definition by Beauchamp and Childress, which emphasises free choice \cite{beauchamp1994principles}.
+The remaining three adopted context-specific definitions: in care, relational human autonomy was used, defined as the ability to make decisions with input and support from external sources \cite{coghlan2021}; in industrial settings, Nikolova et al. translated human autonomy as the freedom to judge and determine how to work; and in education, Serholt et al. defined human autonomy as the tutor's ability to fulfil their role without external help \cite{nikolova2024, serholt2022}.
+Four articles provided no definitions of either human autonomy or agency (see Table \ref{Articleoverview}).